venkataravuri/ai-ml-notes/docs/interview-notes/mlops.md

  training pipeline can easily load snapshots of training data from tables of features (feature groups).
 In particular, a feature store should provide point-in-time consistent snapshots of feature data so that your models do not suffer from future data leakage.

+## Nvidia GPU Operator

+NVIDIA GPU Operator uses the operator framework within Kubernetes to automate the management of all NVIDIA software components needed to provision GPU nodes.
+These components include the NVIDIA drivers (to enable CUDA), Kubernetes device plugin for GPUs, the NVIDIA Container Runtime, automatic node labelling, DCGM based monitoring and others.

+The GPU Operator allows administrators of Kubernetes clusters to manage GPU nodes just like CPU nodes in the cluster.
+Instead of provisioning a special OS image for GPU nodes, administrators can rely on a standard OS image for both CPU and GPU nodes and then rely on the GPU Operator to provision the required software components for GPUs.

+### Time-Slicing GPUs

+The NVIDIA GPU Operator enables oversubscription of GPUs through a set of extended options for the NVIDIA Kubernetes Device Plugin.
+GPU time-slicing enables workloads that are scheduled on oversubscribed GPUs to interleave with one another.

+This mechanism for enabling time-slicing of GPUs in Kubernetes enables a system administrator to define a set of replicas for a GPU, each of which can be handed out independently to a pod to run workloads on.
+Unlike Multi-Instance GPU (MIG), there is no memory or fault-isolation between replicas, but for some workloads this is better than not being able to share at all.
+Internally, GPU time-slicing is used to multiplex workloads from replicas of the same underlying GPU.

+A typical resource request provides exclusive access to GPUs.
+A request for a time-sliced GPU provides shared access.
+A request for more than one time-sliced GPU does not guarantee that the pod receives access to a proportional amount of GPU compute power.

+A request for more than one time-sliced GPU only specifies that the pod receives access to a GPU that is shared by other pods.
+Each pod can run as many processes on the underlying GPU without a limit.
+The GPU simply provides an equal share of time to all GPU processes, across all of the pods.

+### Multi-Instance GPU

+Multi-Instance GPU (MIG) allows GPUs based on the NVIDIA Ampere architecture (such as NVIDIA A100) to be securely partitioned into separate GPU Instances for CUDA applications.